-Sometimes a garage functions as both as a home office, a leisure room storage and or workshop.
-A loft area can just about double the area and create boundaries between the spaces.
-You will probably need some building experience or call in the experts for this idea
+Sometimes a garage functions both as a home office, a leisure room storage, and or workshop.
+A loft or shelves by the roof can provide that much-needed space for storage you need.
+It just about doubles the area and creates boundaries between the spaces.

 12. Toilet Shelf

-In a kids room or maybe the spare room you can mount a work table that folds away.
-Chop wood to suit the area and utilise wall brackets to suspend it.
-You can build it yourself but it’s just as easy to purchase one from a place like Ikea which are ready to install and still affordable
+In a kid’s room or maybe the spare room you can mount a work table that folds away.
+Chop wood to suit the area and utilize wall brackets to suspend it.
+You can build it yourself but it’s just as easy to purchase one from a place like Ikea which is ready to install and still affordable.

 A corner desk is great for saving space in your rooms or study plus by mounting stacking shelves and adding a magnetic message board, you will be able to keep your desk from getting cluttered.

-Extra storage space not only keeps the rest of your house from appearing cluttered, it also keeps your home organised.
-By utilising the empty space around your home, you are making more room to breath in.
+Extra storage space not only keeps the rest of your house from appearing cluttered, but it also keeps your home organized.
+By utilizing the empty space around your home, you are making more room to breathe in.